Our Core Christian Values

 Collective Worship is adapted to suit the needs and understanding of different age ranges and abilities.
 As a school we offer visual displays in each class to focus the children on current theological activities or a space to reflect.
 We also promote prayer across the school and teach the children that prayer can be carried out at any place and at any time.

 Worship and prayers make reference to everyday issues for example linking bible stories to living out our school vision and values.
 We support the children and adults in seeing the relevance and living out our Christian values in their daily lives.
-For example, we live out love and compassion through the charity work we do, for example our harvest collection for the local food bank or supporting local and national charities.

 We organise a variety of different people to lead regular worship, including staff, pupils, members of the clergy, Open the Book and GenR8.
 We also hold family services at our local church to celebrate key evets in the Christian calendar.
 At these services we invite everyone involved in school worship to take part.